-Our object boundary model is inspired by Freeman et al.'s work on learning super-resolution [5].
-We model the object edges as an MRF with two sets of variables: the visible "signal" nodes representing image data, and the hidden "scene" nodes that represent the underlying object edges.
+The object boundary model is inspired by Freeman et al.'s work on learning super-resolution [6].
+The boundary model is a Markov random field (MRF) with two sets of variables: the visible "signal" nodes representing image data, and the hidden "scene" nodes that represent the underlying object edges.
 In the following description, the possibility that no edge is present at a location is included among the set of edge scenes.

 Fig. 1.
-Each edge node in our Markov random field is attached to a visible data input node and to the edge nodes for neighboring image locations.
+Each edge node in our Markov random field (left) is attached to a visible data input node and to the edge nodes for neighboring image locations.
+The edge scene values (right) are represented by three parameters.
+Each edge enters a scene patch at some border pixel, may change direction at an inflection point, and exits at another border pixel.